wp-plugins/flyzoo/readme.txt

 All plans are discounted up to 33% for the yearly subscriptions!

-= I need more time for testing, can you extend my trial period.? =
+= I need more time for testing, can you extend my trial period? =

 Sure!
 Just write us and we'll glad to extend your trial.